ToKiNoBug/burningShip/README.md

 This repo implementes generating, rendering and zooming the burning ship fractal.

 ## Compiler support
 To zoom about over 1e-14, **float128** is required.
-Because this repo uses `__float128` and `_Complex128`, which is the compiler-extension of gcc, only gcc and a x64 arch is able to compile this project.
+Because this repo uses `__float128` and `_Complex128`, which is the compiler-extension of gcc, only gcc is able to compile this project.

 ## Candidate zooming points:
 Center in hex can be of bi-precision or quar-precision, and scale in height is the greatest zoom when the image is pixelized(no enough precision)